|

 treating ulcers of the skin and stomach.

-even greater threat to elephants -- at present -- than poaching may
+even greater threat to elephants than poaching may

 be habitat loss.
 Nearly everywhere that elephants live, there are